aaronshappell/ArduinoNESController/README.md

 # ArduinoNESController
-An Arduino library to read nes controllers
+An Arduino library to read NES controllers